 The Most Trusted Law Firm for Dentists in California

 If you are the target of an audit, the last thing you want is to end up in litigation.
 The matter could stay tied up in court for quite some time and cost you a great deal of money.
 You should do everything in your power to settle the matter outside of court.
-Our experienced team at Dental & Medical Counsel understands an audit can be stressful for your practice.
+Our experienced team of dental lawyers understands an audit can be stressful for your practice.
 If you have any questions regarding an audit letter, how to prevent receiving an audit letter, or settling an audit matter outside of court please contact our office at 925-999-8200 or visit our website for more information!